- About Us

 Supporting Lone Buffalo will help towards achieving their key objectives

-IN 2017 we increased our support to $4,000 as we have been enthusiastic about the great work achieved we could asses thanks to the regular feedback provided bu the organisation.
-In 2016, the EXO Foundation donated $2,400 to sponsor 2 english classes, we wish them all good luck and maybe one day they come to work at EXO!
+We support Lone Buffalo to sponsor 2 english classes, we wish them all good luck and maybe one day they come to work at EXO!